Engineering Teaching and Learning Team

 Jenna Hamilton

 Jenna Hamilton is the Educational Support Specialist with the Engineering Teaching and Learning Team.
 She is the team’s frontline person and provides support to both the team and faculty with all ongoing projects.
-Jenna previously worked as an FEAS Remote Exam Coordinator for the Engineering Teaching and Learning Team.
+Jenna previously worked as a Remote Exam Coordinator for the Engineering Teaching and Learning Team.

 Before starting with Queen’s University, Jenna worked as a Children and Youth Program Coordinator for the Loyalist Township.
 She also taught in Montreal for 3 years with the English Montreal School Board.
 Jenna holds a B.Ed. from McGill University and is trained in the Quality Matters framework.